xXMojerxx/Jude-APCS-Classroom/variables.md

 var question2 = 20 - 6; //Subtracting two values and assigns it to variable "question2"
 var question3 = 4 / 2; //Dividing two values and assigns it to variable "question3"
 var question4 = 8 * 5; //Multiplying two values and assigns it to variable "question4"
-var question5 = 5 % 2; //Uses MOD, divids and uses the remainder and assigns to variable "question5"
+var question5 = 5 % 2; //Uses MOD, divides and uses the remainder and assigns to variable "question5"
 ```

 ### ASSIGNMENT OPPERATORS